wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/3-build-the-dashboard.md

 - **[Target audiences for the cards you select](/viva/connections/use-audience-targeting-in-viva-connections).**
-    This is a key step that ensures the right audience receives the right information.
+    Audience targeting is a key step that ensures the right audience receives the right information.
 Without targeting audiences, you risk not providing information end users need to carry out their jobs successfully and efficiently.

 - **Preview the experience on different devices and for different audiences:** Check both mobile and desktop views.
-Doing this can prevent errors and ensure your Viva Connections works on both types of platforms.
+Preview the experience can prevent errors and ensure your Viva Connections works on both types of platforms.
 You can take this step by using the preview mode.